-Autoflower growers usually let old seeds in water for 24 hours before putting them inside a growing medium or putting them in a paper towel, and leaving them there for longer can harm them!
+Autoflower growers usually let old seeds stay in water for 24 hours before putting them inside a growing medium or putting them in a paper towel, but be careful as leaving them in the water there for longer can harm them!

 While germinating seeds you can easily stress them so you need to look out for the environmental stresses that can damage your seed germination rate.

 The first thing is the light cycle fluctuations and the light itself.
 When germinating autoflower seeds they should be in complete darkness and no light should be shining on those newly sprouted tap roots, as it happens in the ground where there is complete darkness.
 After the seedling has sprouted you should not change the light schedules and let those newly grown plants grow in perfect conditions.

 The second stress that those seeds should not encounter is temperature fluctuations as they can also damage the germination rate, in the ideal conditions temperature should stay the same all the way till the autoflower seed has sprouted and won’t dip in the night time or rise in the daytime.